8ctopotamus/svg-tile-specifications/README.md

 ### Use `.svg` file extension

-File must be a `.svg` file and contain vectors (no raster graphics)
+The file must be a `.svg` and must only contain vectors (no raster graphics like JPGs or PNGs).

 <img src="assets/save-as-svg.jpg" alt="Save as SVG" style="margin-bottom: 25px; width: 150px;" />